 \For the special case of the truncated magnitude distributions (GRT and NPT), the maximum magnitude must also be set.
 This magnitude corresponds to the maximum possible magnitude given the dimensions of the area and/or seismicity history.
-By setting Mmax=[], Maximum magnitude is estimated by the Kijko-Sellevoll formula, individually for each one of the selected time windows.
-Alternatively, the User may set a specific (constant) value for Mmax for the study area
+By setting Mmax=[], the Maximum magnitude is estimated by the Kijko-Sellevoll formula, considering the entire available sample (all time windows) with $M \ge M_C$ .
+The Mmax bias is also taken into account (Lasocki and Urban, 2011).
+Alternatively, the User may set a specific value of Mmax for the study area.